SECURITIES AND EXCHANGE COMMISSION

 Item 7.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations

-The following discussion should be read in conjunction with the Consolidated Financial Statements and Notes thereto and refers to the Company’s results from continuing operations, except where noted.
+The following discussion should be read in conjunction with the Consolidated Financial Statements and Notes thereto and refers to our results from continuing operations except where noted.

-This section includes comparisons of certain 2019 financial information to the same information for 2018.
-Year-to-year comparisons of the 2018 financial information to the same information for 2017 are contained in Item 7 of the Company’s Form 10-K for 2018 filed with the Securities and Exchange Commission on November 29, 2018 and available through the SEC’s website at https://www.sec.gov/edgar/searchedgar/companysearch.html.
+This section includes comparisons of certain 2021 financial information to the same information for 2020.
+Year-to-year comparisons of the 2020 financial information to the same information for 2019 are contained in Item 7 of our Form 10-K for 2020 filed with the Securities and Exchange Commission on November 30, 2020 and available through the SEC’s website at https://www.sec.gov/edgar/searchedgar/companysearch.html.

 |●||Test: ETS-Lindgren Inc. (ETS-Lindgren).|

-Filtration.
-PTI, VACCO and Crissair primarily design and manufacture specialty filtration products, including hydraulic filter elements and fluid control devices used in commercial aerospace applications, unique filter mechanisms used in micro-propulsion devices for satellites and custom designed filters for manned aircraft and submarines.
-Westland designs, develops and manufactures elastomeric-based signature reduction solutions for U.S. naval vessels.
+A&D. PTI, VACCO and Crissair primarily design and manufacture specialty filtration products, including hydraulic filter elements and fluid control devices used in commercial aerospace applications, unique filter mechanisms used in micro-propulsion devices for satellites and custom designed filters for manned aircraft and submarines.
+Westland and Globe design, develop and manufacture elastomeric-based signature reduction solutions for U.S. naval vessels.
 Mayday designs and manufactures mission-critical bushings, pins, sleeves and precision-tolerance machined components for landing gear, rotor heads, engine mounts, flight controls, and actuation systems for the aerospace and defense industries.
-Hi-Tech is a full-service metal processor serving aerospace suppliers.
-Globe is a vertically integrated supplier of composite-based products and solutions for acoustic, signature-reduction, communications, sealing, vibration-reducing, surface control, and hydrodynamic-related applications.

 Test.
 ETS-Lindgren is an industry leader in providing its customers with the ability to identify, measure and contain magnetic, electromagnetic and acoustic energy.

-The Company continues to operate with meaningful growth prospects in its primary served markets and with considerable financial flexibility.
-The Company continues to focus on new products that incorporate proprietary design and process technologies.
-Management is committed to delivering shareholder value through organic growth, ongoing performance improvement initiatives, and acquisitions.
+We continue to operate with meaningful growth prospects in our primary served markets and with considerable financial flexibility.
+We continue to focus on new products that incorporate proprietary design and process technologies.
+Our Management is committed to delivering shareholder value through organic growth, ongoing performance improvement initiatives, and acquisitions.